Checklists

 2.1.
 Scheduling in Control Center

 To schedule a checklist in Control Center this is simply a case of navigating to the ‘Schedule’ window shown above.
-Here we will see our newly created checklist in the list over to the right.
+Here we will see our newly created checklist in the list on the right.

 Note that any ‘Ad Hoc’ Checklist will appear here once created.
 Other types of Checklists cannot be scheduled here.
 Here we can simply highlight our Facilities Cleanliness Checklist and click ‘Add To Schedule’ to add the checklist to the schedule.